-The U.S. Consulate in Chengdu operates an air quality monitor to measure PM 2.5 particulates as an indication of the air quality in the area surrounding its Lingshiguan Road offices.
+The U.S. Consulate has an air quality monitor to measure PM 2.5 particulates as an indication of the air quality on the Consulate compound located on Huai Hai Middle Road.
 Pollutants such as particle pollution are linked to a number of significant health effects — and those effects are likely to be more severe for sensitive populations, including people with heart or lung disease, children, and older adults.
 This monitor is a resource for the health of the American community.
 Citywide analysis cannot be done, however, on data from a single machine.

 Particulates less than 2.5 micrometers in diameter (PM 2.5) are referred to as “fine” particulates and are believed to pose the largest health risks.
 PM 2.5 is a standard recognized by the U.S. Environmental Protection Agency (EPA) and allows us to compare against U.S. standard measures.
 PM 2.5 particulates are of concern since they are small enough to directly enter the lungs and even the blood stream.
 For more information, please visit the EPA site.

-The monitor’s measurements, expressed in the form of PM 2.5 concentration (micrograms per cubic meter, µg/m3) and corresponding AQI, are available at http://twitter.com/cgchengduair.
+The monitor’s measurements, expressed in the form of PM 2.5 concentration (micrograms per cubic meter, µg/m3) and corresponding AQI, are available on Twitter.

 |Air Quality Index Levels of Health Concern||Numerical Value||Meaning|